almarklein/mypaas/README.md

 * You must be able to SSH into your server.
 * You must know how to edit a file over SSH.
 * You should probably know the basics of Docker.
-* It may be useful to know the basics commands of systemctl (actually, `systemctl status mypaasd` may be all you need).
+* It may be useful to know the basic commands of systemctl (actually, `systemctl status mypaasd` may be all you need).